Tinystep1/cmfive-docs/_tutorials/anatomy_module/addItemTable.md

 ---

-## Adding The Item Table to The Inex Template
+## Adding The Item Table to The Index Template

-Adding the item table to the index template.

 Open templates/index.tpl.php and add the following lines.
 ```php